proxhotdog/CodonUsage/README.md

     p foo.getURL
     p foo.getHash
     p foo.to_json
+    p foo.getCodonTable

-for species, "9606" is homo sapiens ID.
+for the argument "species", default value = "9606" which is the ID of Homo sapiens (Human).

-for aa, it is the codon translation table, default = "1":
+for the arguement "aa", it is the genetic code, default value = "1":
 * 1: Standard
 * 2: Vertebrate Mitochondrial
 * 3: Yeast Mitochondrial